-The Big Bang Theory is in its 11th season and Amy and Sheldon are finally getting married.
-Years of Amy working to slowly inch her way into his heart have finally paid off.
-As a result they they are now planning their wedding.
+The Big Bang Theory is in its 11th season, and Amy and Sheldon are finally getting married.
+Years of Amy working to inch her way into his heart slowly have finally paid off.
+As a result, they are now planning their wedding.
 I am not going to critique the episodes but rather look at how Sheldon and Amy went about planning their wedding through the episodes that show elements of it in the series.
 I will also be looking at the scientific theories they used behind it (as they so famously do) to make their wedding planning decisions.
 I will delve deep and advise which ones would have been a more optimal choice (or just better practical advice).
-Now lets take a look at a big bang wedding preperations!
+Now let us take a look at a big bang wedding preparations!

 The Big Bang Theory & Wedding Planning

 Amy & Sheldon Plan Their Wedding – Big Bang Wedding

 - The Matrimonial Metric

 - The Athenaeum Allocation – To Be Reviewed

 - The Reclusive Potential – To Be Reviewed

 Big Bang Episode: Season 12 Episode 10 – The Matrimonial Metric

 The Big Bang Theory episode in question entitled “The Matrimonial Metric” is the one we will be talking about today.
 Just to let you know that this episode aired in the US the the 4th of January 2018 but only just aired in Australia.
 This blog also contains spoilers for the episode and if you have not seen the episode feel free to watch it first then come back here.